 “Balancing on the thin line between music and poetry.” – Brechtje Keulen, 3voor12Amsterdam

 In 2006 i started my band The RIVER with four other musicians and a poet.
 Three of my loves come together: songs, improvised music and poetry.
 Our first album was recorded live in concert at the Bimhuis in Amsterdam.
+I also play my songs with a band that has a varying line-up, Lily Kiara & The Tall Tales.
+The musicians in both bands are active in the improvised music and jazz worlds and bring a rich melodic vocabulary to the folk songs and poetry.
+In both bands poetry is part of the repertoire.
 I started a collaboration with drummer Robbert van Hulzen and singer Esmail Bnaou, playing with possible meetings of Northern Syrian songs and my Western Folk songs.
 In 2020 i began playing with a new project in the theater at Come Together, where songs, poems and silence have equal places in the performance concert, titled Resonance.

 Between 2015-2018 I’ve had the chance to tour throughout the USA with my friend and virtuoso guitarist Jimmy Robinson from New Orleans, which began in 2015 with Floatstone and photographer CYLEONG.be from Belgium.
 Initiated by Jimmy Robinson, together we set up The Across The Pond Guitar Festival in New Orleans and in Amsterdam, inviting local musicians in each city.
 In 2016 i also toured along the West Coast with Seattle musician JR Rhodes with whom i had already played in Seattle earlier between 1997-2001.
 In 2010 I played at the Bowery Poetry Club in NYC to present my album On This Ground.